 Because our convention falls but once a year, however, and because our peer-reviewed journals are published following rigorous procedures that ensure academic excellence but hamper expediency, we have no mechanism for delivering timely, peer-reviewed, information briefs and critical response papers.
 Such rapid-response documents will provide our members, our students, and the communities we serve with the communication-focused insights they require to make sense of what is happening in our democracy.

 Indeed, these rapid-response articles will provide NCA members, teachers, students, and service communities with short information briefs intended to help make sense of unfolding public events while also advancing both our core values and our public profile as an organization.

 NCA currently runs Communication Currents, wherein we take articles already published in NCA’s journals and “translate” them into short, journalistic pieces that appeal to both academic and public audiences.
 We will now be expanding Communication Currents to include rapid-response information briefs.
 The process is as follows:

 - A review board of scholars will engage in expedited peer review of articles of no more than 1,000 words.
-Stephen J. Hartnett will serve as moderator and will make final editorial decisions in consultation with the review board.

 - Published contributions will follow a standard template and set of norms, including: